gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 You can start GitLab CE (or EE) now and see if everything is working:

+    # Manual installation
     sudo service gitlab start

+    # Omnibus installation
+    sudo gitlab-ctl restart unicorn sidekiq

 ### Part III: Finishing Up

+This part is only for **Manual installations**.

 #### 1. Update Nginx configuration